 I think the career advice that I would give to anyone that’s getting in law enforcement is really research it.
 Research the agency that you want to work for.
-Don’t be afraid to approach a police officer and just talk to them.
+There are a lot of local, state, and federal law enforcement agencies, and each one can vary.
+Don’t be afraid to approach a peace officer and just talk to them.
 Pick their brain and see what they think of their job.
 See if they like their job, how they like their job, go out on ride alongs.
 I have two sons.
 One of my sons works for our department.
 And another one of my sons is a Los Angeles Police Department officer.
 And my advice to them was just do the right thing.
 Treat people nice.
 Be nice to people.
 Just talk to them normally.
 Don’t talk down to them like I’m the officer, you’re the suspect, or you’re the witness, or you’re the victim.
 Just treat people nice.
 There are going to be times when nice goes out the window.
 But for the most part, but treat people nice.
 Have common sense and do the right thing.

-So if you’re interested in law enforcement, do that as you’re growing up, as you’re going to high school, as you’re going to college, you understand that you’re going to have to toe the line and not get in any trouble.
+So if you’re interested in law enforcement, do that as you’re growing up, as you’re going to high school, as you’re going to college, you understand that you’re going to have to toe the line and not get in any trouble as you will need to pass the police background.
 Put yourself in classes in high school or colleges that you think are going to help you in law enforcement.
+Make sure that you meet the requirements to become a police officer.
 And do the right thing throughout your entire life, and good things will happen to you.
 It’s a great career.
 I understand that times are difficult now, but it is a great, fulfilling career when things go right for you.
 For those people interested in becoming a homicide detective, once you become a police officer, just do the things that I did.
 Put yourself in training.
 Put yourself in as many classes as you can just to learn about being a detective.

 You start off as a patrol officer first with any agency.
 You just don’t become a detective.
 But once you become a patrol officer and start working the streets, start talking to the detectives at your station, start talking to detectives with specialized units, and just pick their brain on what their job encompasses and what would be good for you to do that would help you to become a detective.
 I always was interested in going back and talking to our detectives as a young patrol deputy, and just wanting to learn the ins and outs of being a detective.
 Definitely sign yourself up for as many classes as you can in every aspect of an investigation.
 Like I said before, search warrants, interview classes, any kind of class that will help you become a detective.